jaepoong/Colorization-GAN/README.md

 <p align="left"><img width="70%" src="assets/afhq.png" /></p>

 ## Landsacpe
-In this code, I used Landscape for original image of cartoonizing\
+In this code, I used Landscape for the original image of cartoonizing\
-<b>Landscape.</b> To download the Landscape Dataset please click below link
+<b>Landscape.</b> To download the Landscape Dataset please click the below link

 <b>[Kaggle Landscape Dataset](https://www.kaggle.com/datasets/arnaud58/landscape-pictures)<b>
 <p align="left"><img width="70%" src="assets/landscape.png" /></p>

 ## Cartoon Dataset
-For cartooning target Dataset, I made caroon dataset by below code\
+For cartooning target Dataset, I made cartoon dataset by the below code\
-If you want make custom dataset, please implement below code after download video.
+If you want to make a custom dataset, please implement below code after download video.
 This code split the video by frame.
 ```bash
 python video_save.py
 ```
-By Copyright, I cant publish Cartoon dataset.
-If you dont have, I recommend use upright code.
+By Copyright, I cant publish the Cartoon dataset.
+If you don`t have one, I recommend useing the upright code.
-In implementation, i used the 4500 Shinkai Makoto movie frame dataset.
+In the implementation, I used the 4500 Shinkai Makoto movie frame dataset.

 *example*
 <p align="left"><img width="70%" src="assets/anime.png" /></p>

 ## Generate Interpolation
-After download dataset, you can train Networks by below implementation.\
+After downloading dataset, you can train Networks by below implementation.\
 This code have two kinds Network *Base* and *Modified\
 *Base* model consists of U-Net architecture that is inferior than Modified model\
 *Modified" model changed a lot, including instance norm, Wgan loss etc.